 Jamming™ Q&A from the LABOV Jam Team

 How did LABOV start jamming?
-I’m a former rock band musician, I like to say my “songs sold well under one million copies,” Over the years, I worked and played with amazing musicians, jamming and creating hundreds of songs.
-It brought that with me to our company and shared it with our team and clients.
+I’m a former rock band musician.
+I like to say my songs “sold well under one million copies.”
+Over the years, I worked and played with amazing musicians, jamming and creating hundreds of songs.
+I brought that with me to our company and shared it with our team and clients.
 It’s the best way I know to create.
-Click here to see Barry’s music video (On a Night Like This)
+Click here to see Barry’s music video.

 What makes a great jam?
 That’s easy—listening.
 You must listen to what others are saying and thinking.

 Then, you build off that, pushing the boundaries, while others are listening to you.
 This creates a fertile